0xSage/noir-simple-signature/README.md

 See full example signature scheme [here](https://drive.google.com/file/d/1_lKJwZmWef6zpW2VViz5a2OeEfdTa4Uf/view).

-For the hash function, we can use `std::hash::pedersen`.
-See example [here](https://github.com/vezenovm/simple_shield/blob/master/circuits/src/main.nr)
+For the hash function, you can use any of the currently ACIR supported OPCODES.
+See [here](https://github.com/noir-lang/noir)

 ### Suggested Interface